 Consult an expert.

-If you have any questions about how to use an oil, or if an oil is safe for use in your family, call your doctor.
-If your doctor is unsure about the oil, they can help direct you to a reputable source with more information.
+If you have any questions about how to use an oil or if an oil is safe to use in your family, you should consult with your physician.
+If your doctor is unsure about the oil, they can assist you in finding a credible source that can provide you with additional information

-For thousands of years, essential oils have provided a variety of proven health advantages to people.
-What you can do is play your part!
-Make an effort to study product labels, especially when purchasing essential oils for your children.
-If the ingredients list isn’t on the label, ask for it.
-Because they have been properly diluted and prepared, safe certified items are the finest deals.
-Remove any products that are not suited for children.
-Keep your child’s safety as your top priority at all times.
+Essential oils have been used to benefit people’s health for thousands of years and have been shown to have numerous health benefits.
+What you can do is contribute to the cause!
+Take the time to read product labels, particularly when purchasing essential oils for your children.
+If the list of ingredients isn’t on the label, you should request it.
+Because they have been adequately diluted and prepared, safe certified commodities are the best value for money available today.
+Remove any products from the store that are not appropriate for children.
+Maintain the highest level of concern for your child’s safety at all times.